Skip to content

 But 1Password at $2.99 a month for the individual plan?
 That is three bucks.
 You spend more than that on a coffee.
 And you get Watchtower, Travel Mode, passkey support, the developer CLI, SSH key management, a polished cross-platform experience that just works, and a security track record that spans almost two decades with zero breaches.
 Bitwarden's interface is... functional.
 1Password's interface is something you actually enjoy using.
 That difference matters more than you would think, because the best security tool is the one you actually use consistently.

 The Families plan at $4.99 for five people is probably the best deal in consumer security software.
 The Business plan at $7.99 per user per month throws in a free Families account for every team member, which is a surprisingly generous perk.
-Most of the business plans I have seen from other companies nickel and dime you for extras.
+Most of the business plans I've seen from other companies nickel and dime you for extras.
 1Password just includes it.

 There is a 14-day free trial for all plans.
 Enough time to import your passwords, set up Watchtower, and see if it clicks.
 Honestly, two weeks was more than enough for me to know I was staying.